borela/presentable/README.md

 import React, { Component } from 'react' import { presentable } from 'presentable'

-// The render method does not need to be implemented in the presentable component.
+// The render method does not need to be implemented in the view model.
 @presentable
 class MyViewModel extends Component {
   // Write your view model state and properties.
 }

-// If you try to render the view model without a presenter, it won’t render
+// If you try to render the view model without a view, it won’t render anything.
-// anything.
 <MyViewModel/>
 // Result: nothing
 ```